 Basic Parameters of Yolŋu Law and Governance is the first time an aggregated account of the Maḏayin system of law has been printed.
-It is foundational for work in Northern Arnhem Land; for any community development work, anthropological study and ethnography, policy construction, contractual negotiations, land use consultations and it has multiply justice applications– the list goes on.
+It is foundational for work in north-east Arnhem Land; for any community development work, anthropological study and ethnography, policy construction, contractual negotiations, land use consultations, it also has multiply justice applications– the list goes on.

-The booklet was developed over the six-year duration of the East Arnhem Mediation and Restorative Justice Project [ADD LINK].
-The project was based in Galiwin’ku and operational over the North East Arnhem Land region.
+The booklet was developed over the six-year duration of the East Arnhem Mediation and Restorative Justice Project.
+The project was based in Galiwin’ku and operational over the north-east Arnhem Land region.

 A note from Richard Trudgen:

-This 43-page book is a real game changer.
-Anyone wanting to know about Traditional Aboriginal Law or just get a glimpse of one of the beautifully complex democratic codes of law and practice that have been part of this country for at least 60,000 years, this is the read for you.
+This 43-page book is a real game-changer.
+Anyone wanting to know about Traditional Aboriginal Law or just get a glimpse of one of the beautifully complex democratic codes of law and practice that have been part of this country, this is the book for you.
 Though not a large book, it goes far beyond ‘basic parameters’.
-It contains a depth of Yolŋu law rarely seen in print, whether produced by government consultancies or top Australian university courses.
+It contains a depth of Yolŋu law rarely seen in print, whether produced by expensive government consultancies or taught in top Australian university courses.

-Over the last decade ‘Aboriginal customary law’ has been sadly and unfairly maligned in Australian politics and media.
-This booklet can help correct that course with its compassionate and respectful account of what is the backbone of an Indigenous Australian society system of law still practised in Australia today.
+Over the last decade, ‘Aboriginal customary law’ has been sadly and unfairly maligned in Australian politics and media commentaries.
+This booklet can help correct that with its compassionate and respectful account of one of the few remaining examples of the Original Australian system of law still practised in Australia today.

-I hope Basic Parameters of Yolŋu Law and Governance can add to discourse that moves Australia towards recognising and utilising the incredible 40+ thousand years of knowledge of First Nation peoples in this country’s foundation.
+I hope Basic Parameters of Yolŋu Law and Governance can add to the discourse that moves Australia towards recognising and utilising the incredible 40+ thousand years of knowledge of First Nation peoples in this country’s foundation.

 We need to stop the modern-day version of cultural knowledge genocide that we thought the missionaries of old were experts at.
 Let’s stop the constant denial and denigration and start looking for the truth in relation to the original Australian law system.